ecodata-technology/entsoc-2024-cloud-workshop/README.md

 ## Getting Started
 1. Log in to AWS console with [this login](https://440377999911.signin.aws.amazon.com/console)
     - AWS Account #: 440377999911
-    - IAM username: cloudUser0 (2,3, ...)
+    - IAM username: cloudUser0 (2,3, ..., 149)
     - Password: Ask Tim.
 2. Take 1 minute to browse Services (top left of nav bar).

-## Simple Storage Service (S3) - 5 minutes
+## Simple Storage Service (S3)
 1. Navigate to S3 console.
 2. Navigate to `entsoc2024-ecodata-cloud-workshop/uploads`.
-3. Download a file from to your local machine.
+3. Download a file from S3 to your local machine.
     - Select the checkbox for your desired file.
     - Click `Download`.
 4. Create a new folder:
    - `Create folder`.
-   - Enter a unique folder name, such as your initials.
+   - Enter a unique folder name, such as your username.
    - Don't specifiy an encryption key.
    - `Create folder`.
 5. Upload a small file from your local machine.